Extension DGAs and topological Hochschild homology: Formal DGAs to -algebras

 is the composite map

 The first map in this composite is the comonoidal map induced by the lax monoidal structure of $\phi^*N$ and by Definition 3.6 of \cite{Schwede2003monoidalquillen}, this is a weak equivalence.
-Furthermore, the second map in the composite is a smash product of weak equivalences between cofibrant objects therefore it is also a weak equivalence.
+Furthermore, the second map in the composite is a smash product of weak equivalences between cofibrant objects; and therefore, it is also a weak equivalence.
 This shows that the composite is a weak equivalence.
-To show that $\psi^2$ is the adjoint to this composite, first note that by the discussion on equation (3.4) in \cite{Schwede2003monoidalquillen}, the comonoidal map is the adjoint of the composite map